EXPLAINER-Why markets are in uproar over a risky bank bond known as AT1

 WHAT DOES IT MEAN FOR INVESTORS?

-Fixed income investors were shocked by the Swiss regulator's decision to make Credit Suisse write down its AT1 debt to zero.
-But if they had read the fine print in the bond prospectus, they would not have been.
+Fixed income investors were shocked by the write down of Credit Suisse's AT1 debt to zero.

 One bank adviser and a bond investor said the Swiss government's actions were legal since the type of AT1 bonds issued by Credit Suisse could be subject to a complete write- down.